 What you may need to look for is a buffet, because the GLC-like dimensions let designers carve out room for seven seats.
 When it showed the concept, Mercedes promised two medium-sized occupants can comfortably fit in the third row.
 It hasn’t given us its definition of “medium-sized,” so your mileage may vary.
 Note that the seven-seater configuration is offered at an extra cost.
 Stick to five adults and the GLB offers a generous 20 cubic feet of trunk space, while folding the second row down clears up 62 cubes.

 The biggest technical difference between the GLC and the GLB is found by peeling off the sheet metal.
 While the GLC is closely related to the C-Class, the GLB is built on the same modular platform as the GLA, the A-Class Sedan, and the second-generation CLA, among other compact models in the Mercedes family.
-Power comes from a turbocharged, 2.0-liter, four-cylinder engine tuned to send 221 horsepower and 258 pound-feet of torque to the front wheels through an eight-speed, dual-clutch automatic transmission.
-Mercedes’ 4Matic all-wheel drive system is found on the list of options.
+Power for the entry-level GLB 250 model comes from a turbocharged, 2.0-liter, four-cylinder engine tuned to send 221 horsepower and 258 pound-feet of torque to the front wheels through an eight-speed, dual-clutch automatic transmission.
+Mercedes’ 4Matic all-wheel drive system is found on the list of extra-cost options.

 Technology that trickled down from the S-Class, the flagship of the Mercedes family, gives the GLB the intelligence it needs to read navigation data and automatically slow down if it detects a roundabout or a bend in the road.
 Active steering assist and active lane-change assist are among the other driving aids offered.
 The GLB isn’t autonomous, but it can lend a hand when driving becomes tedious.